Rights and Responsibilities

 - Any other action that is not specifically described in this Section but which is an offence described in any federal, provincial or municipal law or regulation, which occurs in the University context.

 - Members who believe that they have been subjected to conduct that violates the Code may consult the Advisor.
-The primary goal of the consultation is to assist the Complainant in making an informed choice as to the most appropriate method of resolution.
+The primary goal of the consultation is to assist the Complainant in making an informed choice as to the most appropriate method of resolution, including informal resolution.

 - Normally, a complaint should be filed with the Advisor within three (3) months of the alleged violation.
-This period may be extended at the discretion of the Advisor when, in his/her opinion, there are serious and compelling reasons to grant the extension.
-If the person against whom the complaint is made (“the Respondent”) is a member of a union or employee association, the Advisor shall inform the Complainant of any delays regarding disciplinary procedures which may be prescribed in the Respondent’s collective or employee agreement.
+If the complaint is under article 34, the complaint should be filed with the Advisor within 90 calendar days from the last incident.
+This period may be extended at the discretion of the Advisor when, in the Advisor’s opinion, there are serious and compelling reasons to grant the extension.
+Cases or consultations with no contact or notifications from any party involved in a complaint for three (3) months will be considered withdrawn and the file closed.
+If after three (3) months there is additional follow up or new information on the same issue, or if there are extenuating circumstances, the file may be reopened.
+If the Respondent is a member of a union or employee association, the Advisor shall inform the Complainant of any delays regarding disciplinary procedures which may be prescribed in the Respondent’s collective or employee agreement.

 - The Advisor may, upon written notice to the Complainant, refuse to assist in informal resolution or to proceed with a formal complaint, on one or more of the following grounds:

-- it is not within the jurisdiction of the Code, in which case the Advisor shall, if appropriate, re-direct the Complainant to the relevant channels for redress; or
+- it is not within the jurisdiction of the Code in accordance with article 22, in which case the Advisor shall, if appropriate, re-direct the Complainant to the relevant channels for redress, or it is not within the allowed time delays in accordance with article 54; or

 - it is trivial, frivolous, vexatious or made in bad faith; or